antoniopicone/lazykube/README.md

 ### TLS

-- K3s uses TLS for all communications
+- Both K3s and RKE2 use TLS for all communications
+- RKE2 offers enhanced TLS configuration options for compliance
 - HAProxy uses TCP passthrough (does not terminate TLS)
 - cert-manager generates self-signed certificates
 - The kubeconfig uses `insecure-skip-tls-verify: true` (HAProxy IP not in certificate)